galasa-dev/galasa.dev/src/markdown-pages/docs/managers/mq-manager.md

 ```
 </details>

-<details><summary>Read a message from a queue</summary>
+<details><summary>Read messages from a queue</summary>

-The following snippet shows the code required to read a message from an MQ queue:
+The following snippet shows the code required to read a message from a queue:

 ```java
 Message m = queue.getMessage();